 Food Poisoning can also make you throw up.
 I have pages of this site devoted to food poisoning so please read them for more information.

-This is by no means a complete list of everything that could make a person barf.
+This is by no means a complete list of everything that could make a person throw up.
 This is just some of the common things that I have personal experience with.

 If you are experiencing vomiting with the additional symptoms of dark urine, clay-colored bowel movements, and/or jaundice--call your doctor immediately.
 These are symptoms of hepatitis, not viral gastroenteritis.
 Hepatitis is much more serious, so get to the doctor.